Model UN Conference

 Esteemed Delegates, Faculty Advisors, and Friends,

 Our staff is working diligently to put this conference together and we cannot wait to see you on campus!
-If you have any questions, please do not hesitate to contact us at email@example.com.
+If you have any questions, please do not hesitate to contact me at firstname.lastname@example.org.

 8:30 – 9 a.m.